infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 - Response guidelines for children identified as below age benchmarks including menu upgrades, special diets and expert consultations

 ## The child's development around food
-- Children self regulate quantity of food and provide and see implemented feedback on food quality
+- Children self regulate quantity of food and see the impact of feedback provided on food quality/diversity
 - Children exposed to diverse types of foods and cuisines
 - Children taught about  the food cycle from purchase to waste disposal
 - Children taught to self identify and communicate symptoms of malnourishment and other deficiencies

 ## Information availability around food
 - Allied areas such as healthcare and caregiving must have data on children's nutritional status and history via individual care plans.
+- Recommendations from these areas must have a quick turn around into nutritional inputs.

 To bridge this gap, *challenges and opportunities that exist* are: